nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide

 Falcon is a planner app for aviculturists, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It has been designed to improve syntax friendliness.

 ## Quick Start